santosh6204/Santosh/README.md

 # Santosh
-This is my first repository.
+This is my first git repository. santosh kumar mehta